Ariz-imam/Privacy-Utility-Tradeoff-in-Person-Re-Identification-via-Embedding-Perturbation/README.md

 ## Key Findings

 - ResNet-50 with Batch-Hard Triplet Loss provides a strong, literature-consistent baseline for person re-identification.
-- Moderate embedding perturbation (σ ≈ 0.05) preserves a significant portion of retrieval performance while measurably reducing identity information.
+- Moderate embedding perturbation (σ = 0.05) preserves a significant portion of retrieval performance while introducing controlled perturbations to the learned embedding representation.
-- A sharp transition occurs between σ = 0.05 and σ = 0.10, beyond which retrieval performance collapses rapidly.
+- A distinct transition occurs between σ = 0.05 and σ = 0.10, where retrieval performance begins to degrade rapidly across all evaluation metrics.
+This region represents the practical       turning point of the observed privacy–utility trade-off.
 - The study highlights the practical privacy–utility trade-off that motivates current Responsible AI research in surveillance systems.

 ## Ablation Study